shreyasnbhat/packmyfit/README.md

 A sample Hiking event in San Jose (August 11, 2024) is pre-configured.
 You may also add/remove events as needed.

 * **AI-Powered Outfit Recommendations:**
+    * A Gemini API key is required for this feature.
     * PackMyFit leverages your digital closet, weather data, event description, time, and date to provide various outfit suggestions.
-    * Click "Generate Outfits" to obtain options.
+    * Click "Generate Outfits" to obtain outfit options.
 The application will also suggest items you might want to add to your digital closet to complete an outfit.
-    * A Gemini API key is required for this feature.

-* **Weather Integration:**
-    * Outfit recommendations take into account real-time weather conditions to ensure you're dressed appropriately.

 ## Contributing